NitrofMtl/weeklyAlarm/README.md

 # weeklyAlarm V3.0
-weekday timer ( thermostat like scheduler )
+## **weekday timer ( thermostat like scheduler )**

 **WeeklyAlarm is a timer to trigger daily at the same time.
 It has been designed to be used like a numeric thermostat scheduler.**

-##dependancy:
+## dependancy:

   - [Arduino time library](https://github.com/PaulStoffregen/Time)

   - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)

 ##  New on version 3.0:
-    -Remove linkedList dependancy.
+  - Remove linkedList dependancy.
-    -Handler run with time_t object, faster execution.
+  - Handler run with time_t object, faster execution.
-    -Add print alarm by stream object reference:
+  - Add print alarm by stream object reference:
   `void printAlarm(uint8_t, Stream&)  //alarm id, any class that inherit from stream`

   ### **Created on 03/09/18**
   ### **By Nitrof**

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of